 Needle tool - I used this tool to draw lines on the tree trunk.

-Round cutter set - I used two of the smaller cutters to cut out green bushes on the side of the cake (in the overturned car scene).
+Scalloped round cutter set - I used two of the smaller cutters to cut out green bushes on the side of the cake (in the overturned car scene).

 And this was how I assembled the Ultraman Cake: